Frank T. McAndrew, Ph.D.

 I am interested in how social interaction plays out over the internet.
 Communication over the internet poses challenges that are unprecedented in human history in that we communicate with people whom we may have never met in person, and the paralinguistic vocal cues and other nonverbal behaviors that we use to convey the subtle nuances of meaning are completely missing.
 Also, social networking tools such as Facebook provide new avenues for gossip, social comparison, and other standard social psychological phenomena.
 I would love to find out how it all works.
 This has become a popular research topic for my senior research students.

 All of the co-authors on the studies below are (or were) Knox College students.

-I am currently consulting with a start-up firm called "KNIT: Your Virtual Meeting Space" in an attempt to improve the naturalness of social interaction online.
+I recently did some consulting with a start-up firm called "KNIT: Your Virtual Meeting Space" in an attempt to improve the naturalness of social interaction online.

 PRESENTATION & PUBLICATIONS

 McAndrew, F. T. (2023, April 25).
 Why we are suckers for conspiracy theories.
 In Out of the Ooze: Navigating the 21st Century with a Stone-Age Mind, Psychology Today Magazine Blog.

 McAndrew, F. T. (2018, August 3).
 Why we still fall for the "Nigerian Prince" scam.
 Essay published in a wide range of media outlets, including The Conversation, Psychology Today, Inverse, International Business Times, Heavy, San Francisco Chronicle, Houston Chronicle, Seattle Post-Intelligencer, & The Reader.